maxolidean/NoRepo/README.md

 using NoRepo;

 [Storable("CustomersRepository")]  // Specifies the repository in which this document will be stored.
 For a DocumentDbRepo this is the collection name. public class Customer : DocumentBase<Customer>  // Provides persistence logic and "id" attribute.
+Also adds _docType attribute that is used to filter queries on specific types.
 {
   public string FirstName { get; set; }
   public string LastName { get; set; }